Robin-Glover/cyclistic-case-study/README.md

 3. **Highlight Cost Savings**: Emphasize the cost benefits of annual memberships over multiple single rides, especially for users who ride frequently.

 4. **Enhanced User Experience**: Improve app features to make the transition from casual to member seamless, such as one-click upgrades or personalized ride summaries showing potential savings.

+5. **Explore Off-Hours Membership Incentives**: The late-night usage trend suggests a previously untapped segment of social and shift-worker casual users.
+Offering discounted off-peak memberships or night/weekend passes could increase sign-ups from this group.

 Implementing these strategies could lead to increased membership sign-ups and enhanced customer loyalty.